in Church Schools

 "Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.

 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
-It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience if offers all of its pupils"
+It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers all of its pupils".

 As a minimum every church school should: